danluo7/hingtgen_rnaseq/README.md

 	samtools view -F 260 1_H460_1.bam | head | column -t | less -S

-## use samtoools flagstat to geta basic sumary of an alginment
+## use samtoools flagstat to geta basic sumary of an alignment
 for example percent of unmapped reads

 	mkdir flagstat